CONNECTING THE PAST TO THE PRESENT AND TO THE FUTURE

 Strands The conference will have up to four parallel strands.

 Sessions last for 90 minutes.
 Please note that delegates can run sessions on topics and themes of their own choice and manage them as they desire, i.e. they have full control.

-Sessions can take eight forms:
+Sessions can take nine forms: